-The practice's website and information leaflets provided patients with information about the range of treatments available at the practice.
+The practice's website provided patients with information about the range of treatments available at the practice.

 The dentist described to us the methods they used to help patients understand treatment options discussed.
-These included X-ray images and an intra-oral camera which were shown to the patient/relative to help them better understand the diagnosis and treatment.
+These included for example photographs, models, and X-ray images.
+There were a number of videos and demonstrations available on the practice website, which helped patients understand treatment pathways available to them.